geoffsee/vtt-rs/README.md

 ## Configuration

-- Set `OPENAI_API_KEY` in your environment before running anything.
+- If your endpoint requires authentication, set `OPENAI_API_KEY` in your environment.
+For local OpenAI-compatible servers that don't require auth, this can be omitted.
 - The binary expects an optional JSON configuration file (default `vtt.config.json` in the current directory, or pass an alternate path as the first argument).
 - Supported keys (all optional; sensible defaults exist):
   ```json